teamdeeson/codex/docs/company-policies/health-and-safety-policy.md

-# Health and safety policy
+# Health and safety policy.

 The company believes in the active prevention of accidents and ill health, and it is its policy to ensure, so far as is reasonably practicable, the health, safety and welfare of its employees.
 The company will, to this end, endeavour to keep up-to-date with current professional expertise on health and safety matters, and to observe all relevant statutes, regulations and codes of practice.